 Rachael has received, and has been regularly nominated for top teaching awards, including national (AAUT) and Vice Chancellor awards for Outstanding Teaching from the University of Western Australia and University of Sydney.
 She was awarded a Queen Elizabeth 11 Silver Jubilee Trust for Young Australians and is a Myer Foundation awardee for her acclaimed works in Theatre for Young People.

-Rachael is well-known for her work in the Creative Industries, Work-Integrated Learning and for leading large-scale curriculum transformation projects for improving policy, systems and learning outcomes for enhancing students' learning experiences.
+Rachael is well-known for her work in the Creative Industries, Work-Integrated Learning and for leading large-scale curriculum transformation projects to improve multi-purpose systems and learning outcomes for enhancing students' learning experiences.
 She has published widely via different mediums, including social media and peer-reviewed journal articles, book chapters as well as plays and books.
 Over 100+ publications in a number of reputable outlets, nationally and internationally.

 Rachael was a member of the Royal Australian Navy from 1996-2000, and during her time at HMAS Cerberus, Melbourne, HMAS Penguin, Sydney, HMAS Garden Island, Perth and HMAS Adelaide (frigate ship), Western Australia, she provided advanced first aid, pre-hospital emergency care, medical evacuation services and nursing care for the sick and wounded in essential emergency-focused healthcare roles.
 This encompassed advanced first aid, pre-hospital emergency care, advanced life support, evacuation of casualties, in-patient healthcare, and highly specialised nursing care.
 She also worked as a learning and teaching support staff member, teaching first aid to military recruits.